Introduction

 Footnotes

-1. By default, Querychat uses OpenAI to power the chat experience.
+1. By default, querychat uses OpenAI to power the chat experience.
 So, for this example to work, you’ll need an OpenAI API key.
 See the Models page for details on how to set up credentials for other model providers.↩︎

-2. Duckdb is extremely fast and has a surprising number of statistical functions.↩︎
+2. DuckDB is extremely fast and has a surprising number of statistical functions.↩︎